GNAYUOHZ/ReID-MGN/README.md

 ## Weights

-Pretrained weight with resnet50 and resnet101 backbone will be uploaded later in this week
+Pretrained weight with resnet50 and resnet101 backbone download from [here](https://drive.google.com/open?id=1TyM7J_UjLhvU8UUkxcKwLQq8VFHlEWCa)
 ## Train

 You can specify more parameters in opt.py